Krackatoa/XRD-x-SAMMI/README.md

 | `ggxrd_gamestateDeinitialized` | Triggers when you leave a match or the application closes mid-match. |

 ### Example of Detecting Level 3 Mist Finer.
 This is in the Commands screen of a button set up with the `ggxrd_hitEvent` Extension Trigger.
+The ggxrd_hitEvent trigger sends along it's own data object, separate from the one in the `Xrd_Data` button.
 ![image](https://github.com/user-attachments/assets/50741a4c-6f03-4601-b677-6ed87b04acd5)

 ## More Information